autowarefoundation/autoware_msgs/autoware_map_msgs/README.md

 ### Mode 2: Differential map loading

-Given an area query and the IDs that the client node already has, the response is exptected to contain the PCD maps (each of which attached with unique ID) that...
+Given an area query and the IDs that the client node already has, the response is expected to contain the PCD maps (each of which attached with unique ID) that...

 - overlaps with the area query
 - is not possessed by the client node